CesarChaparro1974/CesarChaparro1974/README.md

 - 😄 Pronouns: him/his
 - ✨ Fun fact: Only positive vibes, despite the stress.
 - 🏵️ Goal for 2024: To land in my dream job in Data.
+Feel free to contact me if we may be a match in Github or my Linkedin.